XiaoTaoWang/EagleC2/README.rst

     chr20	12500000	chr9	8000000	--	5.516e-05	12505000	8010000	5000
     chr17	39050000	chr17	72400000	++/--	0.01976	39060000	72395000	5000

-Note: SVs with no Hi-C contact signals in the widown will not be reported in the .txt files.
+Note: SVs with no Hi-C contact signals in the breakpoints' window will not be reported in the .txt files.

 Clustering of single cells based on EagleC2 predictions
 =======================================================